yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 #### Verification

-Once your server is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces from the Django app.
+Once your server is up and running, follow the below steps to verfiy that the SnappyFlow has started to collect the traces from the Django application.

 1. Make sure that the project and the application is created.
 2. In the app, click the **View Dashboard** icon